0xBcamp/Moon-Tutorial/README.md

 ```
 npx @moonup/create
 ```
 5. Answer the questions to create the Next.js and React boilerplate.
 While you can certianly configure options as needed for the project, let's enter the below for this tutorial.
-Let's use name our app 'my-moon-app-test', use JavaScript as the primary lanuguaue - we do so by selecting 'No' to TypeScript, and select 'Yes' for all other options, expcept for ' default import alias'.
+Let's name our app 'my-moon-app-test' and select 'Yes' for all options, expcept for ' default import alias'.
 ```
 ?
 What is your project named? » my-moon-app-test
 ?
-Would you like to use TypeScript? » No
+Would you like to use TypeScript? » Yes
 ?
 Would you like to use ESLint? » Yes
 ?
 Would you like to use PWA? » Yes
 ?
 Would you like to use Moon Wallet? » Yes